 Make sure to balance requests.
 It’s common for you to feel caught in the middle sometimes.
 Try to find a middle ground.

-Instead software like Friday Feedback to collect feedback on a weekly basis using a pulse survey.
+Instead, use software like Friday Feedback to collect feedback on a weekly basis using a weekly check-in.
 It will help you understand exactly where you can improve.
 It takes the guesswork out of being a manager.

 You may experience pressure to attend every meeting you are asked to join.
 Don’t be afraid to dig deeper and try to get a sense of why they want you to attend.
 If you don’t provide value to the meeting, don’t be afraid to say, “I don’t think I add value to this meeting”.
 It will free up time to do other important tasks.